ProjectOpenSea/SIPs/SIPS/sip-1.md

 - 0age (@0age)
 - Kartik (@Slokh)

-If you would like to become an SIP editor, please see [SIP-2](./sip-2.md).
+If you would like to become a SIP editor, please see [SIP-2](./sip-2.md).

 ## SIP Editor Responsibilities